GraphQLGuide/book/text/bg.md

 >
 > `[{ "name": "john" }, { "name": "loren" }]`

-In Javascript, if we have this document in a string, we can parse it to create a Javascript object with the same data:
+In JavaScript, if we have this document in a string, we can parse it to create a JavaScript object with the same data:

 ```js
 const jsObject = JSON.parse(jsonString)